jpmckeown/pitch-sorted/howToLead.md

 + mini GIFs or images in a grid e.g. 2 rows (see Eden Sky)
 + narrative & cutscenes = one category?

+Pitch
+multiple small gifs in rectangle on same screen

 Production
 + modular levels
 + sound for every event